Am I required to take a May Term course?

 What is the cost to live on campus once I exceed the two sessions that are included in my tuition costs?

 A weekly rate will be established, which includes room and board.
-The rate has not yet been determined.
+The rate is subject to change from year to year.
+For May 2019 the cost will be $150 per week.

 Can I live on campus and not eat meals?